Investment Casting Materials for Custom Metal Parts

 Carbon Steel

-A practical and cost-effective option for structural, machinery, and general engineering parts that require good strength, machinability, and versatility.
+A practical material option for structural parts, machinery components, brackets, housings, and general engineering castings that require strength, machinability, and cost efficiency.

 Alloy steel casting gear and structural components